iltuoconsulenteit/DocCropper/README.md

   elevation.
 - By default they install to `%ProgramFiles%\DocCropper` on Windows, `/opt/DocCropper` on Linux and `/Applications/DocCropper` on macOS.
-If the Windows installer cannot create the default directory (for example when not running as Administrator) it falls back to a `DocCropper` folder next to the batch script.
+If the Windows installer cannot create the default directory because it lacks permissions, it exits with an error instructing you to run it as Administrator.
 When the chosen directory already contains files you can let the installer remove them or choose a new location.
 - If the clone step fails, verify your network connection.
 If the directory already exists you can let the installer wipe it or choose another location.

 If the installation resides under `%ProgramFiles%`, updating also requires administrator rights.
 Run `install\install_DocCropper.bat` as Administrator again, or install to a folder you can write to such as `%LOCALAPPDATA%\DocCropper`.